kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

   - [ ] Not sure if this actually works, but I am hopeful because svelte classes are actually real.
 - [ ] Feel out how to add vue-based content ; add a tab with an HTML mount point and allow vue to render from it and respond to changes
   - [ ] Show this particular one to Mouse0270 if it works out in order to get some feedback.
+- [ ] Work with Mouse0270 on how to deal with the window tabs incompatibility; there is a matrix3d transform being placed on the sheet div which is resetting the container block to the sheet itself, and this is causing the fixed position of the item card to position left and top based on the sheet's location and not the viewport.

 ## Character Tabs Pile of TODOs